abishekrsrikaanth/Laravel4_StripeHelper/README.md

 ##StripeHelper for Laravel 4
 ==============

-Requires the Stripe.com PHP Library and a helper class for Stripe properties and methods.
-More to come.
+Requires the Stripe.com PHP Library and has a class for working with Stripe.
+Comes with sample controller and view, too!

 ### Installation